excid-io/seccon-dev/opa/gatekeeper/ratify/README.CONT-VERIFY.RATIFY.md

 Prerequisites: docker, docker-compose (or docker compose)

 In this README file we see how to verify container signatures and attestations in a Kubernetes-native way.
-We suppose that the CI happens somewhere, and a service like ArgoCD or FluxCD do the Continious Deployment part for us.
+We suppose that the CI happens within a GitLab runner, and a service like ArgoCD or FluxCD do the Continious Deployment part for us.
+FluxCD is used in our case.
 We need an automated way to perform verification over our produced signatures, namely:
 1. container signature
 2. sbom
 3. provenance